 After reviewing these data, the Counselor Education faculty discusses all information regarding each applicant.
 The decision to accept or reject an applicant lies wholly within the jurisdiction of the department.

 After reviewing submitted materials, selected applicants are invited to a group interview that involves all Counselor Education faculty and approximately eight to 12 applicants.
-This interview assesses sensitivity, oral/verbal ability, communicative skills (including feedback), self-awareness and interpersonal skills.
+This interview assesses sensitivity, oral/verbal ability, communication skills (including feedback), self-awareness and interpersonal skills.

 Students must meet the College's standards for graduate study.